umakant/reactallinone/README.md

-We use ref example in this project.
+React Refs in this project.